 Should I Become a Jailer?

 Jailers, also known as correctional officers, work in municipal and county jails as well as federal prisons.
 These professionals supervise inmates and enforce the rules of the institution.
 Individuals working inside jails and prisons are tasked with keeping track of inmates and maintaining order.
-They conduct prisoner counts, inspect mail, screen visitors and track prisoner activities on a daily basis.
+They conduct prisoner counts, inspect mail, screen visitors, and track prisoner activities on a daily basis.

 Jailers may work with youths or adults and must have training in the rules and regulations of the corrections system.
 They may have to inspect prisoners' cells for prohibited items and use handcuffs or physical force to keep order.
 At some facilities, they may work longer than 8-hour shifts.
+The U.S. Bureau of Labor Statistics reported a median annual salary of $40,530 in May 2015 for jailers and correctional officers.

 |Degree Level||High school diploma; federal facilities require bachelor's degree|